BYU-Hydroinformatics/Water-Data-Explorer/docs/WDE_user_func.rst

 Data Analysis
 *************

-The Water Data Explorer application uses a python package called "Pywaterml".
+WDE application uses a python package called "Pywaterml".
 The Pywaterml allows access to WaterOneFlow (WOF) web services and retrieves information in different formats.
 The Pywaterml can be used in Python Notebook.

 Users can open a Python notebook tutorial and the Pywaterml documentation by using the “Google Colab” and “Pywaterml Documentation” icons.

-Users can also open in Google Colab a Python notebook template  for the selected View containing the Pywaterml functionalities.
-The Python notebook can also be downloaded for a specific station/platform and specific variable.
+For a selected View, users can open a Python notebook template in Google Colab.
+The Python notebook can also be downloaded for a specific station/platform and a specific variable.

 .. image:: images/1.7.png
    :width: 1000